Vyridian/vxlisp/features.md

 * Parenthesis - Lisps contains each idea in a list.
 A function foo(1, 2) would be written as (foo 1 2).
 Note: empty parentheses () are invalid in vxlisp.

+Object-oriented code typically has two patterns:

+static calls: e.g. String.replace(mytext). vxlisp would be written as (replace mytext)

+method calls: e.g. myobject.foo(myval). vxlisp would be written as (foo myobject myval)

+vxlisp (and all lisps) always put the verb first.

 * Delimiters - vxlisp uses any amount of whitespace as a single delimiter.
 No comma, no semi-colons.
 New lines and tabs don't matter.
 Focus on readability.
+In my experience, the vast majority of my compile errors in other languages are missing semi-colons and commas.

 * Square Brackets - Clojure used [] to separate function arguments from the rest of the function definition. vxlisp copies that behavior and adds type declarations and more. e.g.
     (func myfunc : string
      [arg1 : string
       arg2 : string])

-* Keywords : - Any word starting with : is considered a keyword.
-This is similar to JavaScript maps/objects. vxlisp (map :key1 value1 :key2 value2) vs. JavaScript {key1: value1, key2: value2}
+* Keywords : (colon) - Any word starting with : is considered a keyword.

+: - Colon by itself is a type declaration. e.g. (func foo : string)

+:= - Colon equal sign is a variable assignment. e.g. (let [a := "Hello"])

+:{text} - Any other string is a keyword for a map or a constant.
+This is similar to JavaScript maps/objects.

+    vxlisp: (map :key1 value1 :key2 value2)
+    JavaScript: {key1: value1, key2: value2}

 * Double Quote "" - Double quotes surround strings.
 The string maintains linefeeds, but the string matches the indentation to the opening quotation mark. e.g. The following text would have a linefeed but no spaces "line1\nline2".
     "line1